Frequently Asked Questions

 Consequently, we created new, very large test question pools and no longer provide correct answers.
 We designed new practice tests which do provide correct answers to questions missed, and we developed new, more effective instruction.

 Instructors no longer complain about widespread cheating; and students are passing the more difficult tests.
-Our records indicate that about 4 out of every 5 students who register do pass a Certification Test during any given day, often requiring multiple attempts before they do.
+Our records indicate that about 81 percent of students who register do pass a Certification Test, often requiring multiple attempts before they do.
 Rarely do adult students never pass, if they complete the tutorials and practice tests, and if they pay careful attention to the right details and persist.
 A small minority may take several days until they do pass.
 We encourage students who continue to struggle to seek extra help from their instructor or a knowledgeable peer.

 I only missed one question.
 Why did I not pass the test?
 Is there something wrong with the test?